ztlevi/ML_101/ML_Questions.md

 ## Weight Initialization

 `W = 0.01 * np.random.randn(D,H)`, where randn samples from a zero mean, unit standard deviation gaussian.
 One problem with the above suggestion is that the distribution of the outputs from a randomly initialized neuron has a variance that grows with the number of inputs.
-It turns out that we can normalize the variance of each neuron’s output to 1 by scaling its weight vector by the square root of its fan-in (i.e. its number of inputs). `w = np.random.randn(n) / sqrt(n)`, where n is the number of its inputs.
+It turns out that we can normalize the variance of each neuron's output to 1 by scaling its weight vector by the square root of its fan-in (i.e. its number of inputs). `w = np.random.randn(n) / sqrt(n)`, where n is the number of its inputs.

 In practice, the current recommendation is to use ReLU units and use the `w = np.random.randn(n) * sqrt(2.0/n)`.

 ## Normalization

-Normalization： refers to normalizing the data dimensions so that they are of approximately the same scale.
+Normalization: refers to normalizing the data dimensions so that they are of approximately the same scale.
 One is to divide each dimension by its standard deviation, once it has been zero-centered: `(X /= np.std(X, axis = 0))`.
 Another form of this preprocessing normalizes each dimension so that the min and max along the dimension is -1 and 1 respectively.

 ```python
 (x - x.min()) / (x.max() - x.min()) # values from 0 to 1